This is the Excellence in Broadcasting Network, EIB.

 Grab somebody 19 and 20.

-She narrated a thing.
+She narrated the thing.

 She's one of the producers.

-I think she, I don't know if this is part of her deal with the Yahoo news or what?
+I think she, I don't know if this is part of her deal with the Yahoo news or what.

-Katie Korick is not a nice woman.
+Katie Couric is not a nice woman.

-It's in fact the exact opposite.
+It's, in fact, the exact opposite.

-So she's doing this show with people that are supporters of the second amendment.
+So she's doing this show with people that are supporters of the Second Amendment.

 They are gun owners.